 Area-fill performance is especially relevant in routine window system operation.
 The prototypical area fill operation is simply copying a rectangular pixmap from system memory to the frame buffer.
 This simple copy reflects performance characteristics which will affect many windowing and image-manipulation functions.
 The x11perf pixmap copy test uses a 500x500 pixmap.
 The speed of the operation is expressed in megapixels per second (Mpixel/s), where 1 Mpixel = $2^{20} = 1,048,576$ pixels.
-The results for the DECstation 5000/240 with each of its possible graphics option are:
+The results for the Personal DECstation with the several graphics options are: